 What to Pack

 We also needed to pack our food and cooking utensils.
-At the hut, they have a kitchen bench, tables, and sinks, but we needed to bring our own gas cooker, gas pots, dishes, and food.
+At the hut, they have a kitchen bench, tables, and sinks, but we needed to bring our own gas cooker, gas pots, dishes, and food, possibly in a backpack cooler.
 For hiking in the winter or summer, the same rules always apply; bring easy to cook hearty food – and lots of it!
 We always bring pasta, chocolate, nuts, and then oatmeal for breakfast.

 Checking in with the DOC (Department of Conservation)